 oauth2clients.hydra.ory.sh custom resource (CR) and registers clients through the Hydra API using the data contained in the CR.
 Credentials of the registered client are then saved in a Kubernetes Secret.
 Follow this link to visit the ORY Hydra Maester repository and read this document to learn more about the ORY stack implementation in Kyma.

-Another fruit of the Kyma-ORY collaboration, the API Gateway controller (name subject to change!), is available in the Kyma Incubator.
+Another fruit of the Kyma-ORY collaboration, the API Gateway controller (name subject to change!), is now available.
 This controller listens for instances of the

 Previous versions of the header parser incorrectly compared the certificate subject's